/> Update cookies preferences

 Security

 This blog is designed to be an evergreen playbook.
-We’ll use the latest npm worm as an example, but the guidance applies to any npm supply chain compromise.
-Whether you’re a one-person security team or part of a global enterprise, you’ll find practical steps, a free tool, and common pitfalls to avoid when npm malware strikes.
+We'll use the latest Shai-Hulud variant as a case study, but the guidance applies to any npm supply chain compromise.
+Whether you're a one-person security team or part of a global enterprise, you'll find practical steps, a free tool, and common pitfalls to avoid when npm malware strikes.

 Why npm Malware Keeps Coming Back